nuri-lee37/dd-agent-install/kubernetes/README.md

 *** The application must be deployed in a __different namespace__ than the datadog agent is deployed.

 ### 2. Configure datadog-values.yaml.
 You can also define team, env and provider tags for the resource recognition.
+Need to configure the clusterName to identify datadog k8s agent from [k8s tab](https://app.datadoghq.com/kubernetes).

 Reference:
 - [https://docs.datadoghq.com/network_monitoring/performance/setup/?tab=kubernetes](https://docs.datadoghq.com/network_monitoring/performance/setup/?tab=kubernetes)